Salar language: Writing system

-Salars mostly use Chinese for written purposes while using Salar language for spoken purposes.
+Salars mostly use Chinese for writing while using the Salar language for speaking.

-Salar hasn't had an official script, but it has sometimes been written down using the Arabic script.
+Salar does not have an official script, but it has sometimes been written down using the Arabic script.
 Some Salar call for a Latin script and some Salar who dislike the Pinyin-based Latin script desire to use Chinese characters instead.
 This lack of an official script has led most Salar to use the Chinese writing system.
-China offered the Salar an official writing system quite similar to the Uyghur Yengi Yezik, but it was rejected for similar reasons as Yengi Yezik was rejected in Xinjiang.
+China offered the Salar an official writing system quite similar to the Uyghur New Script, but it was rejected for similar reasons as Yengi Yezik was rejected in Xinjiang.

 Young Salar have also started to use a Salar script based on the orthography for Turkic languages.
 It is quite popular with Salars for writing Salar on the internet.
 There are two main variants that are used, TB30 and TB31.
-Arabic script is also still popular among the Salar.
-The Arabic script has historical precedent among the Salar; centuries-old documents in the Salar language were written in the Arabic script when discovered.
+The Arabic script is also still popular among the Salar.
+The Arabic script has a historical precedent among the Salar; centuries-old documents in the Salar language written in the Arabic script have been discovered.

 Grigory Potanin used the Cyrillic alphabet to record a glossary of Salar, Western Yugur language and Eastern Yugur language in his 1893 Russian language book The Tangut-Tibetan Borderlands of China and Central Mongolia with assistance from Vasily Radlov.

 William Woodville Rockhill wrote a glossary of Salar in his 1894 book Diary of a Journey through Mongolia and Tibet in 1891 and 1892 using the Latin alphabet based on the Wade–Giles romanization system used for Chinese.